-- Engage with local government to improve governance structures: - Advocate for stronger law enforcement: Improving law enforcement is local stakeholders' motivation for conservation efforts (especially with community patrols). - Invest in knowledge capitalisation and collaboration: Strengthen and lessons - for stronger collaboration and coordination across the advocacy and awareness raising for biodiversity conservation. - international stakeholders to raise awareness of lemur conservation fundraising efforts.
+- Engage with local government to improve governance structures: - Advocate for stronger law enforcement: Improving law enforcement is local stakeholders' motivation for conservation efforts (especially with community patrols). - Invest in knowledge capitalisation and collaboration: Strengthen and lessons - for stronger collaboration and coordination across the advocacy and awareness raising for biodiversity conservation. - Invest in broader partnerships: Collaborate with relevant national and international stakeholders to raise awareness of lemur conservation fundraising efforts.